hhromic/python-inpout/README.md

     import inpout

+### High-Level Functions

-For saving/loading data using MessagePack and LZ4 compression, the following convenience functions are provided in the root namespace:
+For saving/loading data using MessagePack and LZ4 compression, the following high-level convenience functions are provided in the root namespace:

 * `load_obj(path, compression=None, **kwargs)`: return a single object loaded from a file on disk.